manan-gakkhar/manan-gakkhar/README.md

 - 💞️ I’m looking to collaborate on any project or internships in frontend or UI designs
 - 📫 How to reach me: gakkhar.manan11@gmail.com is my email id, you can directly get in touch with me
 - 🔗Linkedin: www.linkedin.com/in/manan-gakkhar-97b01228b
-- ⚡ I have participaated (x25) Hackathons and attended various sessions, bootcamps and meetups on varius technologies <br/>
+- ⚡ I have participated (30+) Hackathons and attended various sessions, bootcamps and meetups on varius technologies <br/>
 📜Short Intro <br/>
 I'm **Manan Gakkhar**, a **Computer Science engineering student** and my coding journey is defined by a unique blend of technical expertise, creative flair, and a strategic mindset.
 Beyond coding in **Full Stack Development**, my passion extends to **UI/UX design**.